 The workflow aspect lets the system direct and automate the progress of inquiries and submissions.
 For example, if you are completing an application for initial certification you would be able to examine the data and documents in the system to determine exactly where you are in the process and, once the application has been submitted, you will be able to track where the department is in the review and evaluation of your request.

 EDvera is a SAAS – or Software as a Service – product, meaning the MDHEWD has contracted with Cyanna Education Services, the developer of the software, to adjust the EDvera template to fit Missouri’s needs.
-Several other states use their own version of EDvera, including Kansas and Ohio; the accrediting agency ACCET also uses the system to manage their accredited schools’ documents.

 Why is Missouri switching to this system?